sokooltools/DotNetCheck/README.md

 # DotNetCheck

-Opens a dialog box showing all versions of DotNet currently installed on this computer.
+When the application is launched a dialog box is shown containing all the versions of DotNet installed on this computer with the most current one being highlighted.